Republished October 11, 2022

 Along with the completed application (view the application instructions), applicants must submit the following in a single PDF document in the following order:

-Applicants are expected to be notified of award decisions in April 2022.
+Applicants are expected to be notified of award decisions in mid to late spring 2023 semester.